More National Library resources with educational value for teachers and students.

 All children's books published by the NLA are accompanied by comprehensive teachers' notes that link topics and themes in the book to the Australian Curriculum across all relevant year levels.
 Additionally, the teacher’s notes include some ideas for inquiry questioning, class discussions, and activities.

-For all NLA publications and teachers' notes, please click here.
+For NLA publications and teachers' notes, please see Teachers' notes.